2

 This mural covered the entire room, even the floor and ceiling.
 The shifting red and green patterns were relegated to the background, offering pride of place to a man with dark sockets where his eyes should’ve been.
 It’d been a while since I’d seen Cillian Pupil on the news, but the multicolored halo around his head made his status unmistakable.

 The halo was kind of like a rainbow, though with an entirely different sequence of colors.
-I recognized it from the shrine my mother had set up in my parent’s attic, from the books my mother read Mantras from every Sunday.
+I recognized it from the shrine my mother had set up in my parent’s attic, from the books my mother read mantras from every Sunday.
 I don’t know why seeing it infuriated me so much – I mean, the man wasn’t exactly subtle about any of his other inspirations – but it touched something deep down that urged me to burn the image off the plaster.

 Then my eyes went off the mural and towards the room.